andkov/Longitudinal_Models_of_Religiosity_NLSY97/Metrics.knit.md

  $ computer   : num  NA NA NA NA NA 5 NA NA NA NA ...
  $ internet   : num  NA NA NA NA NA NA 1 0 1 1 ...
 ```
 [LabelingFactorLevels.R][4] sourced at the end of [Derive_dsL_from_Extract][3] matches numeric values with response labels from the questionnaire and adds to **dsL** copies of the variables, saved as labeled factors.
 For estimations routines such as lm4 or graphing  functions such as ggplot, the  data type (string,numeric,  factor) is a meaningful input, so a quick access to both formats frequently proves useful.
-It is convenient to think that **dsL** has really only
+It is convenient to think that **dsL** contains only

 ```r
 ncol(dsL)/2